CMSgov/bcda-static-site/production/technical_userguide.md

 **Response**

-The response will be the requested data as [FHIR ExplanationOfBenefit resources](https://www.hl7.org/fhir/explanationofbenefit.html){:target="_blank"} in NDJSON format, encrypted.
-An unencrypted example of one such resource is available in the [guide to working with BCDA data](/data-guide/#sample-bcda-files).
-You can [follow these instructions to decrypt.](/decryption/){:target="_self"}
+The response will be the requested data as [FHIR ExplanationOfBenefit resources](https://www.hl7.org/fhir/explanationofbenefit.html){:target="_blank"} in NDJSON format.
+An example of one such resource is available in the [guide to working with BCDA data](/data-guide/#sample-bcda-files).

 ### Beneficiary Patient Data
 The [Patient](https://www.hl7.org/fhir/patient.html){:target="_blank"} file can be thought of as your CCLF files 8 and 9: this is where you get your information about who your beneficiaries are, their demographic information, and updates to their patient identifiers.